I’m so excited to share an interview today with Carolyn Christmas. Carolyn is one of the crochet designers whose work inspired me to start designing.

 Carolyn: When I was in my twenties, I found myself at home with newborn twins and a six year old.
 I had a lot more time on my hands than I thought I would during naptimes, and I’d always been intrigued by the idea of designing for publication.
 I used to study magazines at length, checking the bylines of each design, and finally decided to gather my courage and send something off.
 I told myself I would give it up if I hadn’t published anything by the time the girls started kindergarten.
 As it turned out, I was working as editorial director of a needlework publishing company by that time.

 Calypso Shawlette, a free crochet pattern by Carolyn Christmas.
 Click image to link to pattern.

 UC: Where do you generally find your creative inspiration?

-UC: What are your favorite crochet and knitting books in your collection?
+UC: What are your favorite crochet books (besides yours, of course) in your collection?

-UC: Are there any crafty websites you visit regularly for inspiration or community?
+UC: Do you have any crafty websites or blogs you frequent for inspiration or community?

 Carolyn: I visit Ravelry, Craftsy, Etsy and lots of blogs.
 I also love the color palettes at design-seeds.com.
 I belong to several Facebook groups and try to keep up with those.